rcazzara/seldovia/_people/Scandinavians_The.md

 Seldovia.
 He died in Seldovia in 1962**.**

 **Nels John Jacobsen** was born September 16, 1865 in Norway; He arrived in Alaska April 1886.
-He gave Orca, AK as his hometown in the 1900 US Census.
+He gave Orca, Alaska as his hometown in the 1900 US Census.
 In pre-gold rush 1897, increased prospecting activity by cannery personnel from Orca led to first claims in areas that would later be
 important: Nels Jacobsen and Louis Thorstensen file claims at Landlocked